w9jds/w9jds.github.io/_drafts/2015-10-5-using_lollipop_activity_transitions.md

 {% video {{ site.url }}/assets/open_mail_message.mp4 %}

 ##Setting up your style
 Since this feature is Lollipop specific, it would stand to reason that you need to make sure to only set it up for 5.0+ devices.
-So we need to set up a style inside of our `styles-v21.xml` file (if you are only supporting versions 21+ then you can place this in your `styles.xml` file).
-In your application style we need to set up a few things so the application knows about the transition system.
+So we need to set up a few things inside of our `styles-v21.xml` file (if you are only supporting versions 21+ then you can place this in your `styles.xml` file).
 One of your main app styles should contain these tags:

 {% highlight xml %}
 <item name="android:windowContentTransitions">true</item>